Can You Clean Above Ground Pool with Bleach? Complete Guide

 When to Use the SLAM Method

-If your above ground pool is green or cloudy, you'll need to perform a SLAM (Shock Level And Maintain) process:
+If your above ground pool is green or cloudy, you'll need to perform a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process:

-- Determine your shock level FC based on CYA (typically 10-12× your CYA level)
+- Determine your shock level FC based on CYA (typically 40% of your CYA level)

 - Add enough bleach to reach shock level immediately